 - In your dashboard, click on Appearance → Widgets.

 - Choose the location where you’d like to place the widget on your site.
-Common options here include the Footer and Sidebar, but this may be different depending on your theme.
+Standard options include the Footer and Sidebar, but this may differ depending on your theme.

 - Click either of the + block inserter buttons (see right) to see a list of all the available blocks and widgets.